Log-ergodicity: A New Concept for Modeling Financial Markets: Log-Ergodic Processes in Mathematical Finance

 \subsection{Log-ergodic Lévy processes}

-Let $Y_t$ be a Lévy process.
-Lévy processes are considered to be well-behaved processes from the perspective of ergodic theory since their increments are stationary and independent.
-The independence of the increments gives the Lévy process its Markov property \cite{86}.
-Therefore, the process $Y_t$ satisfies the requirements for ergodicity.
+Lévy processes have been studied in \cite{cont}, especially Cont studied the decomposition of exponential Lévy processes, which we will consider from the point of view of log-ergodicity.
+Lévy processes are well-behaved processes from the perspective of ergodic theory since their increments are stationary and independent.
+The independence of the increments implies that Lévy processes have Markov property \cite{86}.
+Therefore, any Lévy process satisfies the requirements for ergodicity.

-Matthias Winkel \cite{86} has stated that every Lévy process is infinitely divisible and for every infinitely divisible distribution there corresponds a Lévy process almost surely.
-Therefore, suppose that the distribution of $Y_t$ is parameterized by $(\eta,\sigma^2,\nu)$.
-Using Lévy-Itô theorem \cite{85,86}, we decompose $Y_t$ as
+Let $Y_t$ be a Lévy process and suppose that the distribution of $Y_t$ is parameterized by $(\eta,\sigma^2,\nu)$ \cite{86}.
+Using the Lévy-Itô theorem \cite{85,86}, we decompose $Y_t$ as